AriRix1410/nordic-kitchen/README.md

 - __Header/Navigation Bar__
   - This is featured on all pages and is fully responsive down to 320px width.
 This area includes links to the Logo, Home page, Recipes and Get In Touch page and is replicated on each page to make navigation easier.
-  - The logo font is Skranji and has been used because it resembles Nordic runes.
+  - The logo font is Skranji and has been used because it has a resemblance to Nordic runes.
   - The logo is displayed in the top left of the page with navigation links displayed to the right.
   - The navigation bar allows users to be able to easily navigate between the three main pages on all devices.